d-shap/form-model-binding-selenium/README.md

 |`:containsData(data)`|elements that contains the specified data (the contents of script and style elements, and comment nodes (etc) are considered data nodes, not text nodes)|`script:contains(jsoup)` finds *script* elements containing the data *jsoup*|
 ||the above may be combined in any order and with other selectors|`.light:contains(name):eq(0)`|
 * The above indexed pseudo-selectors are 0-based, that is, the first element is at index 0, the second at 1, etc
-* The above text pseudo-selectors are case insensitive
+* The above text pseudo-selectors are case-insensitive

 ## Structural pseudo selectors
 |Pattern|Matches|Example|